Balance Sheet

 The Balance Sheet is a critically important report for a business.
 It is a record of the company’s Assets, Liabilities, and Capital & Reserves.
 It can identify financial strength and the capabilities of a business.

 In IRIS KashFlow, the Balance Sheet is made of Fixed Assets, Current Assets, Current Liabilities and Capital & Reserves.
 Read Manage your chart of accounts for more information.
-These can be configured by clicking Edit Nominals in the top right corner.
+These can be configured in Edit nominals.

 Understanding the Balance Sheet